Licensing from inside a virtual machine or hypervisor

 In other words, if you let your customers activate your software on a virtual machine they can then copy that virtual machine as many times as they want.

-There are a few cases where you might want to make exceptions and allow customers to be activated on virtual machines.
-Here are just a few cases where you might want to allow virtual machine activations:
+There are a couple of cases where you might want to make exceptions and allow customers to be activated on virtual machines:

 For whatever reason you can't include TurboFloat (the floating licensing) in your product.